ms-iot/content/en-US/Docs/IoTDashboard.md

 # Windows 10 IoT Core Dashboard

-Windows 10 IoT Core Dashboard is the best way to download, set up and connect your Windows 10 IOT Core devices, all from your PC.
+Windows 10 IoT Core Dashboard is the best way to download, set up and connect your Windows 10 IoT Core devices, all from your PC.

 [Download Windows 10 IoT Core Dashboard]({{site.baseurl}}/{{page.lang}}/GetStarted.htm)